balakhonoff/ai42z/README.md

 - **Goal-Driven Autonomy**: Agents work toward clear objectives through step-by-step actions
 - **Execution History**: Actions and outcomes are recorded and used for context in subsequent decisions
 - **Explainable Reasoning**: Agents articulate their decision-making process
+- **Continuous Learning**: Agents accumulate and apply knowledge from their experiences

 ## Development